 The other great alternative is cold water thawing because it works faster but only if you are at home during the day to keep an eye on the food.

-The cold water needs to refilled every 30 minutes because it must stay cold and you should never use hot water.
+The cold water needs to refill every 30 minutes because it must stay cold and you should never use hot water.

 How about defrosting your food in the microwave?
-It has the function for it?
+Does it have a function for it?

 Although you technically can defrost food in the microwave, it is not always a great idea to defrost meat this way, and you should follow the manufacturing instructions carefully.